jansorg/marketplace-stats/README.md

 # marketplace-stats
-Tool to create reports for paid plugins on the JetBrains marketplace
+This is a tool to create reports for paid plugins on the JetBrains marketplace.

+# Building

+# Using